I Double Dog Dare You!

 Martin Luther would have yet another reformation fit were he here to see how the Lutheran church has abrogated the truth of scripture away to the cries of societal conformity, compromise and tolerance.

-Charles and John Wesley are in the wings daring the Methodist church to follow after the Lutherans and Presbyterians.
-They never drew a second line for the deviants while they were alive.
+Charles and John Wesley are in the wings daring the Methodist church to follow after the Lutherans, Episcopalians and Presbyterians.
+Those boys never drew a second line for doctrinal deviants while they were alive.

 “Please like us.
 We will do anything.
 We will change whatever you like.
 Just attend our “new and improved” relevant services and give an offering.”